haskell-game/tiny-games-hs/README.md

    Some templates are provided to give ideas.
    Our ideal is a self-contained 10 line program that just works, like BASIC programs.
 3. Unlimited comments and notes are permitted after line 11.
-   The game's "category/name (author)" info should appear here.
+   The game's "category/name (author)" info should appear here, and brief essential info like player controls (in case someone sees just this file, eg in chat).
 4. The script or program must either be executable and run reliably (eg like a stack script), or it must contain reliable build instructions (eg a ghc command line with all needed package options).
    Entries which aren't straightforward to run are incomplete.
+   Achieving programs that "just work" is a core principle and part of the challenge.
+5. The game should run on all major platforms, ideally.
-5. The game must be accompanied by a small square screenshot, ideally static and non-gif.
+6. The game must be accompanied by a small square screenshot, ideally static and non-gif.
    (Not animated, because Github's player overlay will obscure it.
    Not a gif, because you can't make those clickable on Github it seems.)
-6. The game should run on all major platforms, ideally.
+7. A separate README file is optional, but can add value, such as animations, or discussion of the game/code/experience.
+   Website visitors will see this on clicking your game.
-7. Contest entries will be collected in this repo.
+8. Contest entries will be collected in this repo.

 Tips for rule 4 (runnability):
 - Avoid arguments on the shebang line and `env -S`, which is not available on